 - Unhealthy habits: like not getting enough sleep, or not eating.

 - Brain chemistry.
-Mental illness involves an imbalance of natural chemicals in your brain and your body.
+Mental illness often involves an imbalance of natural chemicals in your brain and your body.

 These risk factors don’t just affect who will develop a mental illness in the first place.
 They also affect how severe their symptoms will be, and when they will experience those symptoms.